fasrc/Integrating_R_Workflows/Integrating_R_Workflows.md

 ```
 You can also put your R commands in a script file and execute the script file directly.

-Example SLURM and R scripts can be found in the 'simple' folder within the tar archive at the URL listed above.
+Example SLURM and R scripts can be found in the `simple` folder within the tar archive at the URL listed above.

 More information at https://rc.fas.harvard.edu/resources/documentation/software/r/#Running_R_Batch_Jobs_on_Odyssey

 ### Submit an R command script to SLURM
 Running an R job on the cluster, in the background, is almost no different that running an R script in an interactive session.
 The only change would be to include SLURM directives at the start of your script, prefixed by the `#SBATCH` keyword.
 Since these will appear as comments to `bash`, your interactive script and SLURM script can be one and the same.
-Again, see the scripts in the `simple` folder of the tar archive.0
+Again, see the scripts in the `simple` folder of the tar archive.

 ### Scaling jobs: Submitting a directory of files
 As you start to scale your work, one example usage pattern is to have your R code process a bunch of files in one directory.
 Instead of doing this serially (one after another), you can *pleasantly parallelize* this approach, submitting one job per file.
 To do so, you'd need to submit the SLURM script for each file, which you can do with a `bash` for loop: